INTERNATIONAL ASSOCIATION FOR AESTHETICS

 Article XI.
 Honorary President

-The office of Honorary President shall be established and shall be filled on the recommendation of the Executive Committee.
+The office of Honorary President shall be established and shall be filled on the recommendation of the Executive Council.
 Ordinarily a single Honorary President will be appointed at any time but, under special circumstances, more than one may be named.
 The office of Honorary President shall be for one term, a term being from one Congress to the next, but an Honorary President may be reelected.
-The Honorary President shall not serve on the Executive Committee in any capacity.
+The Honorary President shall not serve on the Executive Council in any capacity.

 Article XII.
-Honorary Life Membership
+Honorary Life Member

 The Executive Committee may designate an individual Honorary Life Member upon retiring from the office of Honorary President or as any other appropriate recognition of distinction.
 Honorary Life Members are exempt from the payment of dues.